spglib/spglib/cmake/README.md

 ```

 Replace the variable `CMAKE_OPTIONS` with appropriate built-in CMake options, e.g.
-`-DCMAKE_C_COMPILER=gcc`, and Spglib specific options.
+`-DCMAKE_C_COMPILER=gcc`, and spglib-specific options.
 For a list of useful options
 check [CMake Options](#cmake-options).

 ## CMake Options

-All spglib specific options are prefixed with `SPGLIB_` in order to avoid clashes
+All spglib-specific options are prefixed with `SPGLIB_` in order to avoid clashes
 and allow the project to be included via `FetchContent`.
-Keep in mind that in order to pass cmake options they have to be prefixed with `-D`,
+Keep in mind that in order to pass CMake options they have to be prefixed with `-D`,
 e.g. `-DSPGLIB_WITH_Fortran=ON`.

 | Option                   |               Default               | Description                                                                        |